GreatApe42069/GreatApe42069/README.md

 - Anything Open Sourced
 - Truth
 - Coding
+- ✔️ Self-education and self-development: Continuously seek opportunities for personal growth, self-improvement, and acquiring new knowledge and skills to stay at the forefront of industry trends and advancements.
+- ✔️ Family: Place great importance on nurturing and cherishing family bonds, fostering strong relationships, and maintaining a healthy work-life balance to support personal well-being and fulfillment.
+- ✔️ Sport (motocross, football, basketball): Engage in physical activities.

 ## 🌱 Currently Learning
 - Everything that I can about everything I can